About the Division

-The practice of Rehabilitation Psychology now encompasses both “hands on” and indirect activities including clinical services to individuals with disabilities (acute or chronic) and their families, consultation to members of the treatment team, advocacy, research, shaping public policy, disability determination, education, and training.
-Rehabilitation Psychologists are involved in patient care, conduct neuropsychological assessments, offer counseling (individual, family, and group), design and implement cognitive retraining procedures, teach stress and pain management techniques, conduct biofeedback, and develop behavior management protocols, as well as provide education to help prevent and manage chronic disease and disability.
+The practice of Rehabilitation Psychology encompasses both “hands on” and indirect activities including clinical services to individuals with disabilities (acute or chronic) and their families, consultation to members of the treatment team, advocacy, research, shaping public policy, disability determination, education, and training.
+Rehabilitation psychologists are involved in patient care, conduct neuropsychological assessments, offer counseling (individual, family, and group), design and implement cognitive retraining procedures, teach stress and pain management techniques, conduct biofeedback, and develop behavior management protocols, as well as provide education to help prevent and manage chronic illness and disability.
 Others are engaged in research, creating new technologies, teaching in universities, and advising businesses and educational institutions about accommodation of people with disabilities.
 In all of these activities, members work toward achievement of a fundamental goal of the Division — to minimize barriers to full participation in society by persons with disabilities.

 Division 22 embraces members with a great diversity of interests.
-We welcome professionals from other psychological specialties and fields associated with rehabilitation as well as interested students.
+We welcome professionals from other psychological specialties and fields associated with rehabilitation, as well as interested students.

-- Eligibility for participation in the Division 22 email list.
+Eligibility for participation in the Division 22 email list.

-The opportunity to become an active member, serve on any of our committees, or become involved in the Sections on Pediatric Rehabilitation Psychology, Women's Issues in Rehabilitation Psychology, or one of the special interest groups.
+The opportunity to become an active member, serve on any of our committees, or become involved in the Sections on Pediatric Rehabilitation Psychology, Women's Issues in Rehabilitation Psychology, or one of the Special Interest Groups.

-Incoming Chair/Co-Chair: Efrat Eichenbaum, PhD
+Past Chair: Efrat Eichenbaum, PhD